LinuxBasis.org

 Corntab - is a simple crontab web GUI.
 With Corntab you can ensure that you always have the correct crontab syntax.
 Don't worry about forgetting the proper crontab format for a particular Linux distribution because Corntab let's you click on all of the crontab options and outputs your crontab entry in real-time.
-There is nothing to install.
-Simply create your crontab entry and copy and paste it into your crontab by running crontab -e.

 Gat - The GNOME Task Scheduler (Gat) allows you to schedule and manage one-time and recurring tasks using a simple GNOME interface.
 Gat is a front-end for "cron" and "at" but should be simple enough that users can use it without prior knowledge of "cron" or "at".